Show me a hero and I’ll write you a tragedy.

 A small contingent of 20 men and two officers from the Pennsylvania 47th Regiment, led by Captain Henry Crain of the 2nd Regiment of Florida, arrived at the fort on January 7, 1864.
 A short time later, the party was joined by another small detachment of the 47th under the command of Captain Richard A. Graeffe.
 Over a short period, increasing reinforcements of the fort led to increasing cattle raids throughout the region.
 A Union force so far into Confederate land did not go well with Confederate loyalists.
 The fact that so many men stationed at the post were black soldiers from the newly created U.S. Colored Troops was particularly aggravating.
 The raids were so antagonizing that the Confederates created a Cattle Guard Battalion called the “Cow Cavalry” to repulse Union raiders.
 The unit remained a primary threat to the Union soldiers carrying out raids and reconnaissance missions from Brooksville to as far south as Lake Okeechobee and Fort Myers.

-Under the command of Lieutenant Colonel Joseph Bailey from 30 April through 10 May, the 47th Pennsylvanians then joined other Union troops in building a dam near Alexandria, Louisiana to enable federal gunboats to more easily navigate the Red River’s fluctuating water levels.
+Under the command of Lieutenant-Colonel Joseph Bailey from 30 April through 10 May, the fully reassembled 47th Pennsylvania Volunteer Infantry joined other Union troops in building a dam near Alexandria, Louisiana to enable federal gunboats to more easily navigate the Red River’s fluctuating water levels.

 Removed from command amid the controversy over the Union Army’s successes and failures during the Red River Expedition, Union General Nathaniel P. Banks was placed on leave by President Abraham Lincoln.
 Banks subsequently spent much of his time in Washington, D.C. as a Reconstruction advocate for Louisiana.